azoth-lang/azoth.language.reference/src/destructors.md

 destructors provide a means of managing other resources via the resources acquisition is initialization (RAII) pattern.

-Any class or struct with a field whose type has a constructor gets a default constructor and thus be a move type itself.
+Any class or struct with a field whose type has a destructor gets a default destructor and thus must be a move type itself.

 ```grammar
 destructor